 - Delete or merge duplicate entries to avoid wasting time and money.

-- Remove inactive donor profiles that haven’t engaged with your work in the past two years or so.
+- Remove inactive donor profiles that haven’t engaged with your work in the past five years or so.

 - Backup or archive your database on a regular basis.